ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 ## Resources

-This tutorial is part of a fairly small body of work focused on implementing spatial model in Stan, including the following [please let me know if I've missed any work that you've found helpful]:
+Others who have worked on implementing spatial models in Stan include:

  - Max Joseph's work on proper <a href="https://mc-stan.org/users/documentation/case-studies/mbjoseph-CARStan.html">CAR models</a>.
 These methods are implemented in the 'brms' R package.
  - Mitzi Morris's work on <a href="https://mc-stan.org/users/documentation/case-studies/icar_stan.html">intrinsic CAR</a> models.
  - James Hogg's work on CAR models and disease modeling, including the <a href="https://doi.org/10.1016/j.healthplace.2024.103295">Leroux<a/> CAR specification.
  - Adam Howe's contribution to adjusting ICAR models for <a href="https://athowes.github.io/posts/2021-11-04-fast-disconnected-icar-in-stan/">disconnected graphs</a>.
  - My own work on proper <a href="https://osf.io/3ey65/">CAR</a> models and spatial econometric models for <a href="https://connordonegan.github.io/geostan">geostan</a>, and <a href="https://github.com/ConnorDonegan/Stan-IAR">extending</a> Howe's contributions with M. Morris.

+Let me know if I've missed anything that you've written or found helpful.

+## How to cite

+Attribution for the CAR models presented here should be to Donegan (2021) or Donegan (2022).
+Recommended citation for the blog post:

+> Donegan, C. (2025) "Space-time modeling in Stan: charting the evolution of U.S. mortality rates."
+Retrieved [date] from <https://connordonegan.github.io/statistics/public_health/2025/01/08/space-time-mortality.html>

 ## References